zhouxian/franka/README.md

     - blue: unclocked
     - white: guiding mode
 - If the light does not light up, turn off both buttons and the control box, unplug power, and then turn on everything again.
+- If running `rviz` throws error saying qt version mismatch, that's probably caused by VRep/CoppeliaSim/RLBench, as it has its own qt.
+Comment out their path in `.bashrc` should resolve it.

 ## Camera
 We use Azure Kinect DK.